dumlutimuralp/antrea-packet-walks/part_e/README.md

 The second flow entry checks whether if the flow is a new flow (+new) and if it is a tracked flow (+trk).

 In this case the current flow matches this <b>second</b> flow entry.
 It is not coming from the gateway interface; it is coming from the tunnel interface.
 It is a new flow from frontend pod to backend2 pod and it is being tracked (previously from Conntrack Table 30 and 31).
-The actions in that second flow entry are as following :
+The following actions are taken on the flow :

 - commit this tracked flow to conntrack table (actions=ct(commit,..))
 - hand the flow over to the next table (,table=110)